Omid Djalili

-Omid Djalili (born 30 September 1965) is an English comedian, actor, and writer of Iranian descent.
+Omid Djalili (born 30 September 1965) is a British comedian, actor, and writer of Iranian descent.
 He began his career at the 1995 Edinburgh Festival Fringe and has gone on to become a touring comedian with a substantial list of film and television appearances.

 Early life and education

 Djalili was born on 30 September 1965 in St Mary Abbots Hospital in Kensington, London, to Iranian Baháʼí parents Ahmad and Parvaneh Djalili.
 His parents emigrated from Tehran to London in 1958.
 He has a brother and sister.
 His mother was a dressmaker who at one point assisted Iranian singer Googoosh.
 His father was a liaison officer at the Iranian embassy in which he would provide medical assistance.
 He was also a photographer whose pictures ended up in the newspaper Kayhan.
 He attended Holland Park School where he failed A-level exams six times.
 He subsequently faked his results to gain entry to Ulster University in Coleraine, Northern Ireland, studying English and theatre studies having been turned down by 16 drama schools.
 Djalili cited Jack Lemmon, Dustin Hoffman, Meryl Streep, Robert De Niro, Christopher Walken and Julia Roberts as influences.